List of Apple Inc. media events: Apple event (May 7, 2024)

 An Apple event was held on May 7, 2024 at 7:00 am Pacific Standard Time with the tagline "Let loose."
 The event focused mainly on iPads, including the introduction of the iPad Pro (7th generation) with the new M4 chip, the iPad Air (6th generation), Magic Keyboard 2 and Apple Pencil Pro.

 WWDC 2024 (June 10–14, 2024)

-WWDC 2024 was held from June 10 to June 14.
-It took place online with an in-person experience at Apple Park.
-Apple announced iOS 18, iPadOS 18, watchOS 11, tvOS 18, visionOS 2, macOS Sequoia, and its Apple Intelligence system for artificial intelligence.
+WWDC 2024 took place online with an in-person experience at Apple Park.
+Apple announced iOS 18, iPadOS 18, watchOS 11, tvOS 18, visionOS 2, and macOS Sequoia.
+All operating systems except tvOS featured Apple Intelligence, Apple’s set of artificial-intelligence apps and services, though some of them (such as the “more personalized” Siri) were later delayed or canceled, leading to a federal lawsuit for false advertising and fraud.

 Apple event (September 9, 2024)

 An Apple event was held on September 9 at 10:00 am Pacific Time with the tagline "It's Glowtime."
 Apple unveiled the iPhone 16 with the A18 chip, the iPhone 16 Pro with the A18 Pro chip, AirPods 4, Apple Watch Series 10 and other products at their event.